Dahi Baingan – Yogurt Eggplant Curry

 3. Whipping the yogurt thoroughly before incorporating it into the recipe can help ensure a smooth and lump-free consistency, providing a more pleasant eating experience.

 4. Opt for plain, unsweetened yogurt over flavored or sweetened varieties to maintain the intended flavor profile of the dish.
-Choosing a regular, unflavored yogurt will allow the natural tanginess to complement the other ingredients without overpowering them, resulting in a balanced and delicious final outcome.

 Bake or Air-Fry Eggplant Instead of Frying?